-Massachusetts has also had 12 human cases since the state's first report of the disease in 2013 with mosquitoes testing positive as recent as 2019.
-There were no human JCV cases in Massachusetts in 2021.
+Massachusetts has also had 13 total human cases and mosquitoes testing positive since the state's first report of the disease in 2013.
+The most recent human case of JCV was identified from Hillsborough testing positive for the virus during 2023.